Canon 5D Mark IV vs Panasonic GH5

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic GH5 Manual.
+Further information on the features and operation of the 5D Mark IV and GH5 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic GH5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Panasonic GH5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.